taystantim/Correlation_vs_causation_presentation/README.md

 ### Simpson's Paradox

-Men had higher admission rates than women.
+Men had higher admission rates than women in graduate study programs at the University of California at Berkley.

 <img src="Images/admission_rates.png" width="500">